treyhunner/treyhunner.github.com/source/_posts/2015-12-31-my-favorite-audiobooks-of-2015.markdown

 ---
 layout: post
-title: "My Favorite Audiobooks of 2015"
+title: "Trey's favorite audiobooks of 2015"
 date: 2015-12-31 10:30:00 -0800
 comments: true
 categories:
 ---

 I set a goal of listening to 50 audiobooks in 2015 and I met this goal.
-I listened to over 400 hours of audiobooks, averaging about 1 hour of listening per day.
+I listened to over 400 hours of audiobooks -- that's over 1 hour of listening per day.

+I make an effort to listen to audiobooks that challenge me.
+I try to read books by people from different backgrounds, books from genres I'm unaccustomed to, and books on subjects that challenge my world views.

+I read far more than 10 great books this year.
+This list just represents 10 of my favorites.
+You can find a [full list of the books I read in 2015 on my Goodreads page](https://www.goodreads.com/user/year_in_books/2015/29459515).

 ### 1. How to Slowly Kill Yourself and Others in America